-The second plot (Figure 35) shows similar data for an 8-day period when the buildings were in exactly the same configuration, but with the supply ventilation fan in the tighter west building turned off.
+The second plot (Figure 35) shows similar data for an 8-day period when the buildings were in exactly the same configuration but with the supply ventilation fan in the tighter west building turned off.
 The two periods show a dramatic difference in the achieved ventilation rate.
 Although the end of October and beginning of November were somewhat cooler and windier, the tighter west building showed very low ventilation rates from natural infiltration: an average 9 CFM or 0.04 ACH.
-On the other hand, the leakier east building showed large response to weather as well as air handler operation (which serves to periodically depressurize the holes in the building shell).
-Some of the time, its achieved ventilation rate was high enough to satisfy Standard 62, while it was still too low during milder conditions.
+On the other hand, the leakier east building showed large response to weather as well as air handling unit operation (which serves to periodically depressurize the holes in the building shell).
+Some of the time, its infiltration rate was high enough to satisfy the mechanical ventilation rate of Standard 62.2-2013; less frequently, the infiltration satisfied the standard's recommended total ventilation rate.
+However, the infiltration was still too low during milder conditions.
 Average outdoor airflow rate was 58 CFM for an average air change rate of 0.27 ACH.